| |

 For the Caramel

-• 2 tablespoons corn syrup, or Lyle’s Golden Syrup
+• 2 tbsp corn syrup or Lyle's Golden Syrup

 For the Topping

-• 2/3 cup semisweet chocolate chips, or 4 ounces semisweet chocolate, chopped
+• cup semisweet chocolate chips or 4 ounces chopped semisweet chocolate

 Instructions

-• Preheat oven to 350°F and grease an 8-inch square pan.
+• Preheat the oven to 350°F and grease an 8-inch square pan.

-• In a large bowl, combine the flour, 1/4 cup sugar, and 1/4 cup of butter until crumbly.
+• In a large bowl, combine the flour, 1/2 cup sugar, 1/4 teaspoon of salt, and 7 tablespoons of softened unsalted butter until crumbly.
 Press into the prepared baking pan.

-• Bake the shortbread for 12 to 15 minutes or until golden brown.
-Cool.
+• Bake the shortbread for 18 to 22 minutes or until golden brown.
+Cool completely.

-• In a heavy saucepan, melt 1/2 cup butter.
-Add the corn syrup and the sweetened condensed milk.
-Bring to a boil and cook for about 12 minutes, stirring constantly, until the mixture turns a nice medium caramel brown color.
+• In a heavy saucepan, melt 1/2 cup of unsalted butter with the brown sugar.
+Add the corn syrup or golden syrup, sweetened condensed milk, and a pinch of salt.
+Bring to a boil and cook for about 12 minutes, stirring constantly, until the mixture turns a rich medium caramel brown.
 Do not let the mixture scorch.

 • When it's very thick and just begins to stick to the bottom of the pan as you stir, it's time to remove from the heat; add the vanilla.
 Stir to blend and pour over the crust.

-• Melt chocolate chips or chopped semisweet chocolate in a heatproof bowl over simmering water; spread over the caramel layer.
-Chill until set, then cut into squares.
+• Melt chocolate chips or chopped semisweet chocolate with 1 tablespoon of neutral oil in a heatproof bowl over simmering water; spread over the caramel layer.
+Chill until set and cut into squares.

 Nutrition